laktak/extrakto/README.md

 # extrakto

-Extracts path and url tokens from plaintext.

-Can be used with tmux and fzf as a replacement for tmux-copycat.

-## tmux
+When you work in tmux you often copy and paste text from the current buffer.
+With extrakto you can fuzzy find your text instead of selecting it by hand.

-In tmux press `prefix + X` to enter extract mode.
-Now you can
+- press `prefix + e` to extract url and path tokens to be copied to the clipboard

-- press `p` to extract paths
-- press `u` to extract urls
+- press `prefix + tab` to extract words and insert them to the current pane
-- you can also use an uppercase version of the character to immediately pass in the selected value.

-Extrakto will parse the current buffer and push everything into fzf.
-The item you select in fzf will then be copied or inserted.

-Requires Python 3 and [fzf](https://github.com/junegunn/fzf).
+Requires Python 2/3 and [fzf](https://github.com/junegunn/fzf).
 Supports Linux (xclip) and macOS (pbcopy) clipboards.

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

-Add plugin to the list of TPM plugins in `.tmux.conf`:
+Add the plugin to the list of TPM plugins in `.tmux.conf`:

     set -g @plugin 'laktak/extrakto'